 Scroll for more

-If you’ve ever had chickenpox, you’re at risk of shingles.1–4 Shingles (herpes zoster) is the reactivation of the chickenpox virus and lies dormant in nearly all adults over 50.1–4 About 1 in 3 people will develop shingles,1–4 but it’s difficult to predict who will get it, or when.
+If you’ve ever had chickenpox, you’re at risk of shingles.1–4 Shingles (herpes zoster) is the reactivation of the chickenpox virus and lies dormant in nearly all adults over 50.1–4 About 1 in 3 people will develop shingles,1–4 but it’s difficult to predict who will get it, where or when.

 Talk to your healthcare professional about shingles and how you can help protect yourself today.